Dr. Katz, Professional Therapist: Post-show

-The Audio Files
+Dr. Katz: The Audio Files and Dr. Katz: The Audiobook

-An audio-only version of the show was produced for Audible.
-The first three episodes were released in June 2017 and were released Thursdays.
-It ran for 15 episodes.
-Guests have included Ray Romano, Sarah Silverman, and Ted Danson.
-A full-length audiobook titled Dr. Katz: The Audiobook was released as an Audible exclusive in 2018 featuring all-new content.
+In 2017, an audio-only version of the show, entitled Dr. Katz: The Audio Files, was produced for Audible.
+The first three episodes were released on Thursdays in June 2017.
+Dr. Katz: The Audio Files ran for a total of 15 episodes.
+Guests included Ray Romano, Sarah Silverman, and Ted Danson.
+A full-length audiobook titled Dr. Katz: The Audiobook was released as an Audible exclusive in 2018.
+Dr. Katz: The Audio Files released the entire comedy 'audio files' series released as an Audible Original on March 19, 2019, with a full runtime of 3 hours, 17 minutes.

 Format

 Dr. Katz is a professional psychotherapist.
 He is a laid-back, well-intentioned man who enjoys playing the guitar and spending time at the bar with his friend Stanley and bartender Julie.
 Therapy sessions - normally two per episode, with the patients played by well-known comics and actors - anchor the show.
 Those that feature comics generally consist of onstage material contributed by the guest, while Dr. Katz offers insights or simply lets them talk.
 Therapy sessions that feature actors contain more interpersonal dialogue between Dr. Katz and his patient.

 Interspersed between therapy sessions are scenes involving Dr. Katz's daily life, which includes his aimless, childish 24-year-old son Ben (Jon Benjamin), his uninterested and unhelpful secretary, Laura (Laura Silverman), and his two friends: Stanley (Will LeBow) and bartender Julie, voiced by one of the show's producers, Julianne Bond (credited as Julianne Shapiro).
 In later episodes, Todd (Todd Barry), a video-store clerk, becomes a regular character.

 Most episodes begin with Dr. Katz and Ben at breakfast.
 The plots include events like Ben attempting to become a radio personality, believing he has ESP, or suffering from a moral conundrum after receiving a chain letter.
 The development of these plots alternates with the segments of Dr. Katz and his guests in therapy sessions.
 At the end of many episodes, music would play signaling the close of the episode.
 Katz would acknowledge this and tell his patient "Well, you know what that music means.
 Our time is up."

 Much of the show's content, particularly dialogue between Dr. Katz and Ben, is improvised through a process called "retroscripting", in which a vague outline is developed but the actual dialogue is ad-libbed.
 This style, as well as the animation technique Squigglevision, would reappear in Home Movies, another series on which many members of the Dr. Katz cast and crew worked.